Table of Contents.

-Once the legal and environmental due diligence results indicate no problematic signals, both seller and buyer can enter the phase of signing the contract.
+Once the legal and environmental due diligence results indicate no problematic signals, both the seller and buyer can enter the phase of signing the contract.
 It is necessary to check all the legal procedures of different countries.
 As an example, in Peru, a legal representative of a corporation can’t enter into any contract.
-Every foreign entity needs to grant the Power of Attorney to its legal representative and register this Power of Attorney in the public registry in Peru.
+Every foreign entity needs to grant the power of attorney to its legal representative and register this power of attorney in the public registry in Peru.
 This extra step is not the norm for most countries.
 A lot of companies underestimate how much time this entire process takes.

-Step 3.
-Submit it to the relevant authority and wait for the approval.
+- Step 3: Submit it to the relevant authority and wait for approval.

-Step 4.
-Register the Power of Attorney in Peruvian Public Registry.
+- Step 4: Register the power of attorney in the Peruvian public registry.

 The purchase agreement is a private contract between the seller and the buyer.
 It must be signed under the witness of the Notary.
 Legally speaking, the buyer becomes the official landowner by signing this.
 Once the contract is signed: